What We Can Do

 - Measure mass of fragments from peptides.
 Because there are two steps of mass spectrometry (mass of peptide, mass of fragment of peptide), this is called MS/MS, or MSn because there can be 2 or more fragmentation steps.
 A two step process is also called tandem mass spectrometry.

-- Use fragment mass data to determine the sequence of the peptide by seeing which combinations of amino acids gives the observed masses of peptide fragments
+- Use fragment mass data to determine the sequence of the peptide by seeing which combinations of amino acids gives the observed masses of peptide fragments by searching a database from Uniprot.

 The two mass measurements in steps 5 and 7 requires a tandem mass spectrometer, or MS/MS. The two measurements can be performed in